paradajz/core/README.md

 #### ADC

+To configure ADC, structure of `adcConf` type must be intitialized.
+Structure holds two elements: `prescaler` and `vref`.

 ##### Prescaler

 Valid options are 128, 64, 32 and 16.
-To define prescaler, use one of the following symbols:
+To define prescaler, use one of the following options for `prescaler` element:
 - `ADC_PRESCALER=128`
 - `ADC_PRESCALER=64`
 - `ADC_PRESCALER=32`